k911/elektryczny/README.md

 ## (optional) Installation

-#### Style is precompiled you do not have to use this instructions unless you want to edit it
+#### Theme is precompiled you do not have to use this instructions unless you want to make some changes to this theme / fork

 1. Clone this repository to:
 	`<phpBB>/styles/`